Statements

 and V

-types, and the intentional absence of any other value for the optional type.
-That’s why whenever you’re declaring an optional or a map<K, V>
+types or the intentional absence of any other value for the optional type.
+Therefore, whenever you declare an optional or a map<K, V>

-, you’ll need to explicitly specify the type as it cannot be inferred:
+, you must explicitly specify the type, as it cannot be inferred:

 let vOptional: Int? = null; // explicit type Int or nulllet vOptInt = 42; // implicit type IntvOptInt = null; // COMPILATION ERROR!